thexabd/wordle_hard/README.md

 The games use the word 'SALET' to make the initial guesses.
 If you wish to use a different word, add the arg `--first_guess (your word)`

 NOTE: For the information gain heuristic, make sure to clear the output folder before running the algorithm with a different initial guess word.
-This is so that it generates a new precomputation of responses, without the program running running into an error.
+This is so that it generates a new precomputation of responses, without the program running into an error.